AustinKelsay/jscraft-4-kids/README.md

 - **Object selector** at the bottom shows buildable objects and animals
 - **Day/Night cycle**: Watch the sun and moon move across the sky!

+### Entering Houses (NEW!)
+You can now enter houses to explore their interiors:
+- **Hover over a door**: The door will highlight in green when you're close enough
+- **Click the door**: Enter the house and explore the furnished interior
+- **Inside features**: Living room with couch and TV, dining area with table and chairs, bedroom with bed
+- **Exit**: Click the interior door (also highlights green) to return outside to the same location

+Note: Building and removing objects is disabled while inside houses.

 ### Animals
 The game now features three types of animals that wander around the world:
 - **🐄 Cows**: Brown with white spots, simplified box-based design with horns and udders - move slowly with a gentle sway